engsudal909/sapience-1/packages/api/src/auction/README.md

 ### Auction Validation

 - Wager must be positive
-- At least one predicted outcome required (as non-empty bytes strings)
+- At least one prediction required (array length ≥ 1)
-- Resolver address must be provided
+- Each prediction must include verifierContract, resolverContract, and non-empty predictedOutcomes
-- Maker address must be provided and a valid `0x` address
+- Taker address must be provided and a valid `0x` address
+- A single verifierContract and single resolverContract across all predictions are required today; otherwise `CROSS_VERIFIER_UNSUPPORTED` is returned.

 ### Bid Validation

 - Quote must not be expired
-- Taker wager must be positive and ≤ maker wager
+- Maker wager must be positive
 - Off-chain bid signature must be provided and be a valid hex string

 ### Token Approvals